 In the years leading up to his move to New York, Bill gradually approached Leatherculture.
 He finally studied Leather and SM with a brilliant Master in Buffalo.
 It was here that he acquired the name “pup.”
 He maintains a keen interest and love for Leather, but no longer lives the scene hardcore.

 In 1994, pup met Mr. Ewing, Boss, during the most intense play weekend of their lives. pup moved in shortly thereafter.
-Boss and pup have been contented, fulfilled partners for twenty-three years.
+Boss and pup have been contented, fulfilled partners for twenty-four years.

 During those years, Bill worked at various blue-collar jobs, and studied book composition with Jan.
 He went on to a twelve-year career in financial document composition.
 Leaving that in frustration, he attended CCNY in Upper Manhattan, and once again left when he discovered he wasn’t truly interested in formal education.